codeinsightsorg/codeinsights/README.md

 ## About The Project

 CodeInsightsJS aims to help developers overcome the challenge of not being able to gain a high-level overview of their projects.
-This is particularly useful for large projects consisting of thousands of files, where it can be difficult to identify specific problematic areas, detect anomalies in the code, or obtain a macroscopic understanding of the project.
-CodeInsightsJS aims to help developers overcome the challenge of not being able to gain a high-level overview of their projects.
-This is particularly useful for large projects consisting of thousands of files, where it can be difficult to identify specific problematic areas, detect anomalies in the code, or obtain a macroscopic understanding of the project.
+This is particularly useful for large projects consisting of thousands of files, where it can be difficult to identify specific problematic areas, detect anomalies in the code, or obtain a macroscopic understanding of the project. identify specific problematic areas, detect anomalies in the code, or obtain a macroscopic understanding of the project.

 ### Features

-CodeInsightsJS analyzes your repository and generates metrics using built-in plugins that output raw data.
-You can obtain a wide range of information, including:
 CodeInsightsJS analyzes your repository and generates metrics using built-in plugins that output raw data.
 You can obtain a wide range of information, including: